 The law concerning the priesthood of Aaron was annulled by the end of the Mosaic Covenant with the death of the Husband of that Covenant, God made flesh,; and the pre-existing priesthood of Melchisedec has been restored through the resurrection of Jesus Christ back to his former glory.

 7:12 For the priesthood being changed, there is made of necessity a change also of the law.

 The Implementing Creator and spiritual High Priest Intercessor between man and God the Father – called Melchizedek, was the Being who married Israel at Sinai.
 He was not only the Husband of Israel but also the spiritual High Priest of Israel, above the physical Aaronic priesthood; which physical priesthood was only an allegory of the spiritual priesthood

 Isaiah 54:5 For thy Maker is thine husband; the Lord of hosts is his name; and thy Redeemer the Holy One of Israel; The God of the whole earth shall he be called.

-The Mosaic Covenant placed a son of Levi as a physical High Priest; and when the Mosaic Covenant ended by the death of the Husband [the Creator of all things, Husband of Mosaic Israel and spiritual High Priest who had given up his Godhood to be made flesh]; a new spiritual Covenant [Ez 11:19, 36:26, Jer 31:31) was offered to the called out of all nations to become a spiritual Israel with a new High Priest; not of Aaron, but a restoration of the direct Priesthood of Melchisedec [the resurrected Jesus Christ].
+The Mosaic Covenant placed a son of Levi as a physical High Priest; and when the Mosaic Covenant ended by the death of the Husband, the Creator of all things was Husband of Mosaic Israel and spiritual High Priest who later gave up his Godhood to be made flesh; a new spiritual Covenant (Ez 11:19, 36:26, Jer 31:31) was offered to the called out of all nations to become a spiritual Israel with a restored High Priest; not of Aaron, but a restoration of the direct Priesthood of Melchisedec [the resurrected Jesus Christ].